-Complaints should always be acknowledged within three working days, and a full written reply should follow within an agreed timescale.
-Our standard is 10 working days, but this can be extended at the request of the department up to a maximum of 65 working days in exceptional circumstances.
+Complaints will be acknowledged within three working days, and a full reply will follow within an agreed timescale.
+Responses will generally be in writing unless agreed otherwise with the complaints team.

+Wherever possible we aim to reply within 10 working days, but this can be extended at the request of the department up to a maximum of 40 working days.
 Timescales start from the date the Complaint was received by the Complaints team, not the department against which the complaint is made.